StructJuMP/StructJuMP.jl/README.md

 ```

 ## Solvers for StructJuMP
-### Structured solver
 The StructJuMP model can be solved by either PIPS or DSP.
 [PIPS](https://github.com/Argonne-National-Laboratory/PIPS/) is an open-source parallel interior point solver for stochastic convex and nonconvex continuous programs.
 [DSP](https://github.com/kibaekkim/DSP) is a open-source package of the parallel decomposition methods for stochastic mixed-integer programs.
 The Julia interface for PIPS and DSP are also available in [PIPS.jl](https://github.com/kibaekkim/PIPS.jl) and [DSPsolver.jl](https://github.com/kibaekkim/DSPsolver.jl), respectively.
-Example solver interface implementations for PIPS are provided in [PIPS Structure Interface](https://github.com/fqiang/StructJuMP.jl/blob/master/src/pips_structure_interface.jl) and [PIPS Serial Interface](https://github.com/fqiang/StructJuMP.jl/blob/master/src/serial_pipsnlp_interface.jl).

-### Nonstructured solver
-The StructJuMP model can also be solve by Ipopt.
+##Nonlinear solvers for StructJuMP
+The nonlinear StructJuMP models can be solved by either parallel or serial optimizaton solvers, such as PIPS-NLP and Ipopt respectively.
+[PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS) is an extension to PIPS that parallelizes the solving algorithm for nonlinear programming problems using *Schur complement* approach.
 [Ipopt](https://projects.coin-or.org/Ipopt) is an Interior point optimization solver for finding local solution of large-scale nonlinear optimization problems.
-In this case, modeller can still take advantage of StructJuMP to model the problem using the problem' structure, but to solve the problem using more matured (or robust) solvers.
-An example interface implementation for Ipopt is provided in [Ipopt Interface](https://github.com/fqiang/StructJuMP.jl/blob/master/src/ipopt_interface.jl).
+In the later case, modeller can still take advantage of StructJuMP to model the problem using its structure, and to solve the problem using more matured (or robust) solvers.
+The corresponding solver interface implementations for PIPS-NLP and Ipopt are located at [SolverInterface](https://github.com/fqiang/SolverInterface.jl).

 ## Known Limitation
-* If the constraint declared at the sub-problem uses variable from the parent level, it has to be add using @addNLConstraint.
+* If a constraint declared at the sub-problem uses variable from the parent level, it has to be add using @addNLConstraint (instead of @addConstraint).
-* Variables declared in sub-problem has to be putted in front of constraints declarations.
-This limitation is only applied when using the provided Ipopt and PIPS solver interface.